TheBestTvarynka/tbt/content/projects/dataans/index.md

 ![](./md-note.png)

 * Quake (drop-down) mode.
 The keybinding can be configured.
-* Cross platform.
+* Cross-platform.
 * All notes are markdown text.
 The following MD features are supported:
-  * Italic, bold, strike through text.
+  * Italic, bold, strike-through text.
   * Quotes.
   * Links.
   * Headers.